shopware/shopware/changelog/_unreleased/2024-07-01-fix-performance-issues-in-entity-loaded-event-factory.md

 author_github: @Ceddy610
 ---
 # Core
-Enhanced `EntityLoadedEventFactory` performance by using mapping references instead of creating new arrays, reducing memory usage and improving efficiency.
+* Changed `EntityLoadedEventFactory` to use mapping references instead of creating new arrays, reducing memory usage and improving performance.